 Furthermore, Scripture says he reigned 40 years, but if he was only 12 or so when he started reigning as king, then he would have died at 52 or so.
 However, Scripture says, “when Solomon was old that his wives turned away his heart after other gods” (1 Kings 11:4).
 However, it seems clear that it took a number of years for Solomon’s heart to turn to other gods and for him to have time to build temples to Moloch, Chemosh, and other gods and establish sacrificial practices for them, which would involve the gathering and participation of at least some pagan priests (1 Kings 11:7-8).
 To be considered “old” in that culture it would seem Solomon would have had to have been at least 50.

 I don’t know how to go out or come in.”
 The phrase “I don’t know how to go out or come in” is the figure of speech polarmerismos.
 Polarmerismos occurs when two extremes are used to represent a whole.
 Here, “go out and come in” represents the two extremes of life, when a person goes out in the morning and comes back in at night.
 Thus, in this context, the idiom means, “live life.”
-Solomon could have said, “I am but a little child, I don’t know how to live life as a king,” or, “I am too inexperienced to be king,” but he used the idiom.
+Solomon could have said, “I am but a young lad, I don’t know how to live life as a king,” or, “I am too inexperienced to be king,” but he used the idiom.